Data Analytics for SaaS Companies: A Case Study of Sage

 In addition, SaaS companies can resort to data-driven recruitment to reduce hiring costs and increase efficiency and retention rates.
 Sage accelerates its global recruitment processes with candidate screening and applicant tracking systems.

-Last but not least, Sage utilizes robust fraud detection and cybersecurity processes to reduce the risks associated with online finance.
+Last but not least, Sage utilizes robust fraud detection and enterprise cybersecurity processes to reduce the risks associated with online finance.

 Expanded Marketing Intelligence